 The Curaçao Marine Park (or Underwater Park) is located in the southeastern part of the island and covers 12 km of coastline.
 It is harboring pristine fringing coral reefs, sea grass beds, mangroves and a high diversity of fish species (some 350 fishes).
+From 2019 on it will have a formal legal protection.

 The Shete Boka Park is located on the island's rocky north coast and has been designated to protect the pocket beaches ('bokas') that constitute important sea turtle nesting sites.